exclamaforte/diode/README.md

 ```
 $ pip install torch-diode
 ```
-And then import diode in python:
+And then import torch_diode in python:
 ```
-import diode
+import torch_diode
 ```

 This import has several side-effects, each of which are dependent on the success of the previous step: